Home Compare ALLN.SW vs CCI

 Allreal Holding vs Crown Castle: Which Stock Looks Stronger in 2026?

-Allreal holds the cleaner structural position, with the lead spread across valuation and growth.
+Allreal holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 Crown Castle does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Allreal holds the more constructive position.
 That puts structure and market broadly in agreement — Allreal's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ALLN.SW: STOXX 600, CCI: Russell 1000).
+Peer scores are normalised within each company's primary universe (ALLN.SW: STOXX 600, CCI: S&P 500).

 Trajectory Similarity